 - Official transcripts from any institutions attended after receiving bachelor's degree (if applicable)

-- New applicants will be required to complete the Inbound Peregrine Exam (Pre-Program Assessment) before enrollment in classes.
-MBA students who do not successfully complete the Inbound Peregrine Exam by the end of the first course(s) are converted to a non-degree seeking status.
+- New applicants will be required to complete the Inbound Peregrine (Pre-Program Assessment) before completion of their first 8-week term.
 This exam costs approximately $36.00, does not required any preparation, and takes about two hours to complete.
 A link and password to access the exam will be provided once the admission application has been processed.